-6 Review of Current Technology for Security and Privacy in IoT
+5 Review of Current Technology for Security and Privacy in IoT

-6.1 IoT Security - State of the Art
+5.1 IoT Security - State of the Art

 Security plays an important role in participative approaches, as the system deeply depends on the collaboration between users.
-It heavily relies on position information for cars since traffic information is meaningless without location information.
-However malicious third parties may inject wrong data into the system, and masquerade the identity of innocent users.
+It heavily relies on vehicle position information since traffic information is meaningless without location information.
+However, malicious third parties may inject wrong data into the system, and masquerade the identity of innocent users.
 Consequences can be dramatic as a malicious node can lie about its position in order to compromise services provided by the system or perhaps even cause an accident.
 Therefore, communication needs to be secured in order to avoid any wrong or malicious usage of data collected by the system.
-Privacy needs also to be considered, as users may keep their personal information secret, such as location, speed, etc. For instance, a malicious party can track individual cars by eavesdropping the location information messages sent over the system or the responses destined for the cars.
+Privacy needs also to be considered, as users may want to keep their personal information secret, such as location, speed, etc. For instance, a malicious party can track individual cars by eavesdropping the location information messages sent over the system or the responses destined for the cars.
 This obviously implies a threat to location privacy of both cars and car users.
 The system should be able to detect malicious or erroneous nodes.
 It should also be combined with privacy preserving mechanisms to avoid tracking.

-User identity management consists of data belonging to a user - such identity may encompass current context; therefore, the user identity shall not be considered as static information but possibly - as dynamic information.
+User identity management consists of data belonging to a user.
+Such identity may encompass the current context.
+Therefore, the user identity shall not be considered as static information but, rather. as potentially dynamic information.
 In the electronic world, a user is represented by one or more digital identities.
 At any time, each user exposes one Digital Identity.

 A digital Identity is provided by an Identity provider and consumed by one or more service providers also called identity consumer.
-To authenticate a user on a system, the user shall prove he/she owns an object or provides required credentials.
+To authenticate a user on a system, the user shall prove he owns an object or provides required credentials.

 Many technologies are available and shall be compared regarding some criteria to be addressed by the application.
-The main criteria are defined in the Error!
-Reference source not found..
+The main criteria are defined in Table 6.

-Criteria Description Selective Disclosure The user can choose which attributes to disclose to the service providers Un-traceability Even if the credential issuer and service providers collude, they cannot track the use of a credential back to the user identity Un-linkability Service providers cannot link different transactions by the same user even if he/she uses the same credentials, unless he/she uses the same pseudonym Predicate on Attributes Ability to compute semantic data on attributes and to integrate it in the issued token
+Criteria Description Selective Disclosure The user can choose which attributes to disclose to the service providers Un-traceability Even if the credential issuer and service providers collude, they cannot track the use of a credential back to the user identity Un-linkability Service providers must not link different transactions by the same user even if the user uses the same credentials, unless he uses the same pseudonym Predicate on Attributes Ability to compute semantic data on attributes and to integrate it in the issued token